HINDS LIC GROWTH REPORT

 Growth Recommendations

-6 actions based on April close-out data — close more, market harder, automate the rest
+6 actions based on May 2026 data — close more, market harder, automate the rest

 Action #1 — Do This Today

-• For all 35 HIGH leads use: "Hey [Name], great having you at Hinds!
+• Then work through all 19 HIGH leads: "Hey [Name], great having you at Hinds!
 Ready to lock in your spot?
 We have a 5-class pass for $150 — perfect way to start.
 Reply or sign up online."

 Action #2 — May Marketing Push